tararoshan/tararoshan.github.io/_posts/2024-10-02-texas-conference-for-women.md

 Boundaries are the net, not the brick wall, that we use in interpersonal relationships.
 They're about taking the time to pause.

-Now to the talk's take-aways.
+Now to the talk's takeaways.

 First, say yes when people genuinely offer help.
 These offers are often bids for human connection (see the Gottman Method below).